An Algebraic Roadmap of Particle Theories, Part I: General construction: In context

 1. An additional B-L symmetry persisted,

 2. Chirality was introduced by hand.

 Could it be possible to tame these unruly features?

-In this article, we demonstrate that both of these issues may be addressed simultaneously.
-Furthermore, we offer a concise answer to those challenges posed by Baez and Huerta as to where from their mysterious conditions may be seen to originate.
+In this article, both of these issues are addressed simultaneously.
+Furthermore, a concise answer s offered to those challenges posed by Baez and Huerta as to where from their mysterious conditions may be seen to originate.

 As will be seen, the overarching theme may be described as the implementation of \it simultaneous group actions \rm on the fermionic representations.
-These simultaneous group actions, or more precisely, Lie algebra actions, allow us to merge the diagrams of Figures~\ref{jj} and \ref{casc}.
+These simultaneous group actions, or more precisely, Lie algebra actions, allow one to upgrade and merge the diagrams of Figures~\ref{jj} and \ref{casc}.
 The result (Figure~\ref{5step}) is a detailed roadmap of particle models.

 In order to keep the discussion as concise as possible, we will work on the level of Lie algebras.
 Those interested in group theoretic details are encouraged to consult~\citep{AGUTS}.